nesterXneo/BoltWire_6.03_File_Upload_Method/README.md

 # BoltWire6.03_File_Upload
 *FOR EDUCATIONAL PURPOSES ONLY*

-This allows attackers to manually upload a PHP reverse shell on BoltWire 6.03 within the admin panel due to misconfigurations.
+This allows attackers to manually upload a PHP reverse shell on BoltWire 6.03 within the admin panel due to web misconfigurations.
 To do this, admin access is needed and the "/dev/pages/" directory must be accessible through a web browser.

 This was tested on Linux 4.19.0-16-amd64 #1 SMP Debian 4.19.181-1 x86_64 GNU/Linux.